Becki has been an online writer for over five years. Her articles often focus on holidays and DIY holiday festivities.

 Effects on Naturally Dyed Easter Eggs

 You'll notice that most of the eggs on this page have some kind of "effect" on them.
 This happens in a number of ways, and many of these eggs are different from one another.
-You have several options for putting effects on your eggs, including wax etching, wrapping your eggs with twine before dyeing them, or pasting leaves or other natural patterns to your eggs before dyeing them (use a natural paste, such as flour mixed with water) and then peeling them off afterward.
+You have several options for putting effects on your eggs, including the following:

-The eggs shown to the right were produced using onion skins and then boiling the eggs while wrapped in the skins.
+The eggs shown above were produced using onion skins and then boiling the eggs while wrapped in the skins.
 Their creator put grains of (uncooked) rice between the skin and the eggshell before boiling to produce this effect.

 Natural Easter Egg Dye Color Chart

 1/4 - 1/2 Quart